john-cd/rust_howto/bk/src/standard_library/index.md

 The Standard Library provides essential functionality for Rust programs and includes modules for memory management, concurrency, collections, and more.
 The Standard Library is automatically included in every Rust project.

 We listed below the (stable) modules of the Standard Library, highlighted the most important modules, and listed key types.
-Consult the complete documentation for the [Standard Library][c~std~docs] as well.
+Consult the complete documentation for the [Standard Library][c~std~docs]↗ as well.

 | Modules | Description | See Also |
 | --- | --- | --- |